anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 This League is organized exclusively for such social and athletic purposes as will qualify under Illinois statue for a non-profit corporation.
 It has been formed with the objective of providing the finest amateur baseball league in the State of Illinois and Midwest; a league where an up and coming young prospect for professional baseball may play and develop; where the talented veteran player can enjoy playing among the best competition; and bring friendship and sportsmanship to the League.

 ### Ethics
-All League members, including officers, managers, umpires, and players shall strive to be ethical, honorable, and truthful in all dealings concerning the League thereby promoting the League as a first class league of impeccable integrity.
+All League members, including officers, Managers, umpires, and players shall strive to be ethical, honorable, and truthful in all dealings concerning the League thereby promoting the League as a first class league of impeccable integrity.

 ### Sportsmanship
-All League members, including officers, managers, umpires, and players are expected to behave in a sportsmanlike manner, promoting fair competitive play in a respectful atmosphere.
+All League members, including officers, Managers, umpires, and players are expected to behave in a sportsmanlike manner, promoting fair competitive play in a respectful atmosphere.

-## Membership
+## Members

-### Eligibility
+A Member of the League shall be recognized as the participating franchise as represented by its Manager.
 Membership in the League is open to any amateur baseball franchise in the Greater Chicagoland area that qualifies under the rules and requirements for admission as set forth in this Constitution.

 ### Classification; Standing
 Membership shall be divided into the following four (4) classes: